 You’ve probably heard, countless times, about the dangers of eating raw eggs and may have even been shooed away from raw brownie batter or cookie dough for that very reason.
 But the egg is only part of the problem; eating pre-cooked flour might be just as problematic.
 In recent years, the FDA and the Centers for Disease Control and Prevention have identified raw flour as a potential health hazard.
 During its journey from wheat stalk to supermarket shelf, flour may have come into contact with pathogens such as E. coli, which can only be banished by cooking whatever the flour is in.
-Convinced that raw cookie dough is worth the risk?
-Learn the truth about whether or not it’s safe to eat.
+On the other hand, these are the foods you should be eating raw.